yashbhal/cti-dashboard/README.md

 # Cyber Threat Intelligence Dashboard

 ![Dashboard Preview](cti-dash-demo.gif)
+[the grids has shown up as part of the conversion from .mov to .gif, they don't exist on the web. this is just a quick visual of what it looks like deployed]
 A modern, full-stack web application that aggregates and visualizes Cyber Threat Intelligence (CTI) data from AlienVault OTX.
 Built with a professional dark-mode design focusing on usability, efficient data presentation, and subtle animations for an enhanced user experience.

 ## Getting Started